microsoft/onnxruntime/java/README.md

 Gradle's `spotlessApply` will try to fix the formatting.
 Misformatted code will raise failures when checks are ran during test run.

-### Updating JNI Headers
+###  JNI Headers

-When adding or updating native methods in the Java files, it is necessary to update the relevant JNI headers `src/main/native/ai_onnxruntime*.h`.
+When adding or updating native methods in the Java files, it may be necessary to examine the relevant JNI headers in `./build/headers/ai_onnxruntime*.h`.
-This can be done by executing Gradle's `compileJava` which will compile the Java and update the header files accordingly.
+These files can be manually generated using Gradle's `compileJava` task which will compile the Java and update the header files accordingly.
-Then the corresponding C files may be updated and the build can be ran.
+Then the corresponding C files in `./src/main/native/ai_onnxruntime*.c` may be updated and the build can be ran.